I Quit Updating Hugo or:

 news.ycombinator.com/item?id=45081703

-In that Hacker News thread, you’ll see that a lot of people are moving away from Hugo because of all of its breaking changes.
+In that Hacker News discussion, you’ll see that a lot of people are moving away from Hugo because of all its breaking changes.
 I’m sticking with Hugo, but no longer updating it.

 Endnotes

-1. I installed and updated Hugo so often on so many devices that I wrote an article about doing that called Installing and Updating Extended Hugo↩︎
+1. I installed and updated Hugo so often on so many devices that I wrote articles about doing that called Installing and Updating Extended Hugo and Eget: Easily Get & Install Some Apps (featuring installing the latest Hugo)↩︎ ↩︎

 2. I’ve been using Hugo since August 2016.
 I figured that out by looking for the oldest of my posts on discourse.gohugo.io↩︎